cd/Lynch/README.md

 A super tiny JavaScript framework for web apps.
 It's just 0.5 kB minified and gzipped!

-⚠️ __Attention:__ This is an very early version and not ready for production!
+⚠️ __Attention:__ This is a very early version and not ready for production!

 ## Live Demo